Uniswap/interface/CONTRIBUTING.md

 - Have at least one engineer approve of large code refactorings
 - At least manually test small code changes, prefer automated tests
 - Thoroughly unit test when code is not obviously correct
+- If something breaks, add automated tests so it doesn't break again
 - Add integration tests for new pages or flows
 - Verify that all CI checks pass before merging
 - Have at least one product manager or designer approve of significant UX changes